merenlab/merenlab.org/data/anvio-structure/chapter-IV.md

 ### Generating Figure 3

-To generate the plots in Figure 3, run the following from within your GRE
+If you haven't done so already, run the following from within your GRE to produce the plots from Figure 3.

 <div class="extra-info" style="{{ command_style  }}" markdown="1">
 <span class="extra-info-header">Command #X</span>